livezingy/PDFDataExtractor/README.md

 │  └─ Tesseract-OCR/
 ```

-> **Note**: Do NOT upload the models folder to GitHub or Release.
-Only provide download links and placement instructions in the Release page or documentation.

 ## Typical Usage
 - Run the main program, select PDF or image, set parameters, and click "Start Processing"